-At the same time, let us not be seduced by easy cures, such as narrowing lists of permitted investments to only the safest.
-Derivatives, for example, are something like electricity -- dangerous if mishandled, but also capable of doing enormous good.
-You wouldn't try to avoid the dangers of electricity by outlawing it.
-One of the most common ways to hedge against risk is to diversify, which is to increase choices.
+Surprising investment gains should set off alarms every bit as loudly as surprising losses.
+At the same time, let's not be seduced by easy cures, such as narrowing lists of permitted investments to only the safest.
 Instead of eliminating investment tools, we should be ensuring that they are well understood and wisely employed.